 If you run a business anywhere in Europe, you must comply with health and safety rules and regulations.
 The European Agency for Safety and Health at Work (EU-OSHA) is the central provider for health and safety guidance and information in Europe.
 Working with governments, employers and workers, EU-OSHA identifies current and future risks, and shares information, good practice and advice that can improve working life.

 Laws for health and safety measures are the same throughout Europe, but rules have to be altered to fit into the national law of member states.
 This means that health and safety law can differ between European Union (EU) nations.
-It is important to find out the current laws and guidance for any EU country in which you intend to operate.
+It is important to find out the current laws and guidance for any EU country in which you work.
 EUGO provide business set-up details for every EU member state.

 European health and safety requirements